MapsPeople/docs/src/content/cms/index.md

 > If your images appear "too large" on the map, please revisit your settings.

+> When using the Integration API, all references to Media must reside on a server that has CORS enabled.
+Otherwise the Media can't be loaded when using the JavaScript SDK.

 #### Uploading SVGs

 SVG is a vector file format, which lets MapsIndoors convert your Icon in a range of sizes to get the best looking Icon in every situation.